AikidoSec/firewall-node/docs/esm.md

 ## Loading environment variables

 When using `--require`/`-r` to preload the Zen firewall, the instrumentation hook runs before your application code.
-This means environment variables loaded by packages like `dotenv` will not be available when the firewall starts.
+This means environment variables loaded by packages like `dotenv` will not be available when Zen starts.

 To ensure `AIKIDO_TOKEN` and other environment variables are available during instrumentation, use Node.js's native `--env-file` flag: